y0ge5h/feature_selection_project/q02_best_k_features/README.md

-# Find most informative features which fall under k-th percentile.
+# Find most informative features with incorporation of k percentile method.

 That's quite an impressive streak you have achieved.

 Now let's look at most important features.Since you have learned the technique of selecting `k best features` in lecture.
-Here, by doing this assignment you can learn how to implement techniques such as `k percentile` feature selection which would give you most important feature falling under k-th percentile.
+Here, by doing this assignment you can learn how to implement techniques such as `k percentile` feature selection which would give you k most important features.

 ## Write a function `percentile_k_features` that:

-- Should return a list of features which fall under the k-th percentile.
+- Should return list of k best features with implementation of k percentile  method.